 If you had a year to eat your way around the city, you might get a decent overview of the culinary kaleidoscope that is 21st century London.

 For delicious and inexpensive places to eat, the aromatic curry houses of Brick Lane and the global melee of Borough Market are a good place to start.
 The city is also home to nearly 4,000 pubs — most of which serve up cost-effective traditional British fare.
-Not all of them are great; look for the ones hosting plenty of local workers at lunchtime and you’ll know you’re onto a good thing!
+Look for the ones hosting plenty of local workers at lunchtime and you’ll know you’re onto a good thing!

 There’s certainly no shortage of opportunities in London to indulge in some posh nosh.
-Celebrity star power draws diners to the perennial Ivy and the establishments of Gordon Ramsay, Marco Pierre White and Jamie Oliver.
+Celebrity star power draws diners to the perennial Ivy and the establishments of Gordon Ramsay, Marco Pierre White and Heston Blumenthal.
 For cocktails, dreams and jaw dropping views, frock up and head to the OXO Tower Bar and Brasserie — but be warned: you’ll pay for the privilege.

 Where to shop in London